pyhys/minimalmodbus/docs/develop.rst

 * Unittests for measuring the sleep time in _communicate.
 * Logging instead of _print_out()

-Change to Python3 only, and then:

-* Change internal representation to bytearray
-* Better printout of the bytearray in error messages
-* Tool for interpretation of Modbus messages
+Also:

 * Use Enum for payloadformat
 * Add type hinting
 * Run mypy checks
 * Possibly use pytest instead
+* Change internal representation to bytearray
+* Better printout of the bytearray in error messages
+* Tool for interpretation of Modbus messages